ColinCurtis/oss-ai-ml-medical-segmentation/source/Software Installation/Nvidia CUDA.rst

 | CUDA11 needs NVIDIA driver >= 450.36.06.
 | CUDA 11.4 Update 2 needs NVIDIA driver >=470.57.02

-The NVIDIA driver can be installed as part of the CUDA Toolkit installation.
+The NVIDIA driver can be installed as part of the CUDA Toolkit installation, but you should install it separately.

+The CUDA driver on Linux systems is :code:`libcuda.so`.

 The minimum recommended GCC compiler (GNU Compiler Collection) is at least GCC 6.